Levitzky/CleanDataProject/README.md

-# Getting and Cleaning Data - calss project
+# Getting and Cleaning Data - class project

 This script reads train and test files from a wearable database, merges into one big data set the measurment values, the subject data, the activity data